 One work is made from iron, a concentrated earth material found at the core of this planet, and is massive.
-The other is made from fibreglass and air and is hollow.
+The other is made from fibreglass and air, and is hollow.

 The works acknowledge their industrial method of production.
-Each cast shows the manner of its making, with traces of cling film, mould joint lines, the sections of the plaster positive and the ingates for the molten metal clearly visible on the rusting surface.
+Each cast shows the manner of its making, with traces of cling film, mould joint lines, the sections of the plaster positive and the ingates for the molten metal all clearly visible on the rusting surface.

 The works are corpographs: indexical body impressions that freeze time.

 The history of western sculpture has been concerned with movement.
 I wish to celebrate the still and silent nature of sculpture.
-I want it to be a catalyst for the present time of the viewer and to allow him/her to engage to space, time and nature.'
+I want it to be a catalyst for the present time of the viewer and to allow him/her to engage with space, time and nature.'